bixb922/crank-organ/README.md

 # Description

-This is the complete software for a MIDI and solenoid valve based crank organ.
+This is the complete software for automating a MIDI and solenoid valve based crank organ.

-See the software folder for a description of the software.
+See the doc-software folder for a description of the software.

-See the hardware folder for schematics of the hardware and a description.
+See the doc-hardware folder for schematics of the hardware and a description.

 This is work in progress.
 Please post an issue for questions or observations.
+I'll be happy to correct any problem and will try to help if there is an issue.

 Time permitting, I'll complete this repository:
 * Better description of hardware and building the hardware